-Rightly so, many healthcare providers are averse to risk.
+Financial institutions are naturally risk-aware - and typically also risk-averse.
 This seems especially true when it comes to technology implementation.
-Too many times, healthcare organizations have seen a solution implemented to great cost and stress, only to fail to provide any real ROI - or at least in a reasonable timeframe.
+Too many times, banking organizations have seen a solution implemented to great cost and stress, only to fail to provide any real ROI - or at least in a reasonable timeframe.

 Change seems painful, every time.
-Perhaps even more so since the pandemic sent most large organizations, like contact centers, remote, and the pressures of the labor market continue to constrain healthcare organizations.
+Perhaps even more so since the pandemic sent most large organizations, like contact centers, remote, and the pressures of the labor market continue to constrain financial organizations.